bahasa-ai/klasifikasi-js/README.md

   ]
 })
 ```
-It will throw an error if the authentication process is failed.

 ## Classify
 You will need your model `publicId` to start classify with you model.
 You can get your model `publicId` from you model page, or you can get it from `Klasifikasi.getModels()`